Academic and Conduct Standards

 Maintaining Good Standing

-In order to remain in good standing after being admitted into the STC-UHCOP Co-op, the student must:
+In order to remain in good standing after being admitted into the UH-STC Co-op, the student must:

 - Continue attending South Texas College and work toward an Associate of Science Degree at South Texas College.